zulfaiflakhul/expense-tracking/README.md

 ## 🕒 Development Timeline

-This project was developed in approximately **3 hours**, from **19:00 to 22:00**, including backend API setup, React UI design, Tailwind CSS styling, and chart integration.
+This project was developed in approximately **3 hours**, from **April 22, 11:00 PM** to **April 23, 02:00 AM**, including backend API setup, React UI design, Tailwind CSS styling, and chart integration.

 ## 👨‍💻 Author
 Built with ❤️ by Zulfa Iflakhul Fadilla